coreruleset/documentation/content/development/testing.md

 }
 ```

-As you can see, the response's `data` field contains your request data, this is necessary for testing response rules.
+As you can see, the response's `data` field contains your request data.
+This feature is mandatory for testing response rules.

 ### Modify webserver's config